cs-namrata-mathur/widget-data-visualization/docs/usage.md

 7. From the **Level 1** drop-down list, select the picklist to group records in the selected module.
 The picklist selected in **Level 1** is the **_root_** category of the hierarchical dataset appearing in the center of the circle and is used to drill-down to other hierarchical levels.
 For example, **_Severity_**.
 Successive levels represent subcategories, forming the outer circles.
 8. From the **Level 2** drop-down list, select the picklist that will be the **_second_** level of the hierarchical dataset, and appear at the second level in the circle.
 For example, **_Type_**.
 9. From the **Level 3** drop-down list, select the picklist that will be the **_third_** level of the hierarchical dataset, and appear at the outer-most level in the circle.
 For example, **_Status_**.
-10. (Optional) In the **Filter Criteria** field, conditions (key) to filter data, ensuring only relevant records are retrieved for the visualization.
-For example, use `Status Not Equals Closed`to exclude closed alerts.
+10. (Optional) In the **Filter Criteria** field, add conditions (key) to filter data, ensuring only relevant records are retrieved for the visualization.
+For example, use `Status Not Equals Closed` to exclude closed alerts.
   To learn more about using filter criteria, refer to the [Nested Filter](https://docs.fortinet.com/document/fortisoar/7.6.2/user-guide/207943/dashboards-templates-and-widgets#Nested-Filters) section of the FortiSOAR™ User Guide.
   ![Configuring Sunburst Visualization Using Alert Static Data](./res/sunburst-edit-LiveData-01.png)
 11. Click **Save** to save the configuration.